dgound/f-distance/README.md

 ## Input file format

-The input file must be a tab separated file with the following columns: gc1	gc2	(optional: gc3)	status	isotopy.class
+The input file must be a tab separated file with the following columns: gc1,	gc2,	(optional: gc3),	status,	isotopy.class

 gc1: list of crossings labels as one walks around the diagram.
 An overcrossing is noted with a positive sign while an undercrossing with a negative sign.